-Collaborating as a Style
+Accommodating as a Style

-Your frequent use of collaborating may also be part of a collaborating style you have developed to deal with conflict.
+Your frequent use of accommodating may also be part of an accommodating style you have developed to deal with conflict.
 Styles are rooted in personal beliefs, values, and motives that "push" one's conflict behavior in a consistent direction.